WRansohoff/GD32VF103_templates/README.md

 [Longan Nano Schematics](http://dl.sipeed.com/LONGAN/Nano/HDK/Longan%20Nano%202663/Longan%20nano%202663(Schematic).pdf)

 They also have a 160x80-pixel `ST7735` TFT display wired to one of its `SPI` peripherals, which is a nice little extra.
+It seems to use the same sort of command set as `ILI9341` and `ILI9361C` displays.

 # Compiler Toolchain